All Episodes

 Yeah, I forgot that third cabinet department.

-And yeah, every once in a while I'll mess up how old you are to vote and even where the election day is, but my head is true, my heart is right.
+And yeah, every once in a while, I'll mess up how old you are to vote and even what the election day is.

-You don't have to worry about whether I once favored man-made global warming is a theory.
+You don't have to worry about whether I once favored man-made global warming as a theory.

 You don't have to worry about finding old documents where I seem to think that an individual health care mandate was a good idea.